netket/netket/docs/docs/sharp-bits.md

 Netket computations run mostly via Jax's XLA.
 Compared to NetKet 2, this means that we can automatically benefit from multiple CPUs without having to use MPI.
 This is because mathematical operations such as matrix multiplications and overs will be split into sub-chunks and distributed across different cpus.
-This behaviour is trigered only for matrices/vectors above a certain size, and will not perform particularly good for small matrices or if you have many cpu cores.
+This behaviour is triggered only for matrices/vectors above a certain size, and will not perform particularly good for small matrices or if you have many cpu cores.
 To disable this behaviour, refer to [Jax#743](https://github.com/google/jax/issues/743), which mainly suggest defining the two env variables:

 ```bash